 How to Make this Recipe on the Stove

-If you don’t have an Instant Pot or other electric pressure cooker, do not despair!
+If you don’t have an electric pressure cooker, do not despair!
 You can still make this recipe on the stovetop.
 The main difference in making it this way is hands-off (Instant Pot) vs. hands-on (stirring on the stove…but still quick and easy!).

 Simply brown your chosen ground meat in a large skillet or Dutch oven.
 Then stir in the carrots, cabbage, and sauce.